Getting Started guide

 Generate and save only:

-Generate Google authenticator code for 2 steps validation login.
+Generate Google authenticator time-based one-time password (TOTP) code for 2-step or multi-factor authentication.
 It needs the user QRCode saved in a stored value or the user text secret to generate the code:

 Note: Enter supports selects/dropdowns/checkboxes/etc.